 Any products manufactured or distributed by us pursuant to regulatory approvals are subject to continuing regulation by the FDA and similar agencies in other countries, including manufacturing, periodic reporting, product sampling and distribution, advertising, promotion, compliance with any post-approval requirements imposed as a conditional of approval, recordkeeping and reporting requirements, including adverse events experiences.
 After approval, material changes to the approved product, such as adding new indications or other labeling claims, or changes to the manufacturing process, are subject to prior FDA and other agency review and approval.
 Medical device manufacturers and their subcontractors are required to register their establishments with the FDA, certain state agencies and international agencies and are subject to periodic announced and unannounced inspections by the FDA and these other agencies for compliance with cGMP requirements.
-We cannot be certain that we or our present or future suppliers will be able to comply with the cGMP regulations and other FDA and international agency regulatory requirements.
+We have an established process in place for categorization of vendor criticality and the associated activities for qualification and monitoring, which include but are not limited to, requiring certification of supplier in conformance to relevant cGMP regulations and other FDA and international agency regulatory requirements, approved supplier lists, and regular Company conducted audits.
+In addition, all goods and services purchased from suppliers by us must be purchased from only those suppliers on the approved supplier list.
+Furthermore, the Company itself will continue to comply with all relevant FDA requirements and regulations and any applicable international agency regulatory requirements in its continued manufacturing and promotion of its FDA approved commercial product.

 The RECELL System is TGA-registered in Australia and CFDA-cleared in China for use in the treatment of burns, acute wounds, scars and vitiligo.
 In Europe, the RECELL System received CE-mark approval for the treatment of burns, chronic wounds, scars and vitiligo.
 In March 2019 we temporarily interrupted sales of the RECELL System in the EU.
 The sales interruption occurred after the notified body responsible for EU certificates reported open items related to administrative and procedural non-conformities.
 These open items are limited to product distributed within the EU and are not related to product quality, performance or safety.
 This action has no impact on the sale of products outside of the EU.
 We do not actively promote the products in the EU and its activity in the region is limited to filling purchase requests as they are received, therefore the financial impact to us of this temporary interruption is immaterial.
-We are working closely with the authorities to close this administrative request as soon as possible, no later than the 3rd quarter of calendar 2019.
-In February 2019 our marketing partner COSMOTEC filed a Japan's Pharmaceuticals and Medical Devices Act ("JPMDA") application for approval to market the RECELL System in Japan for the treatment of burns and other wounds.
+On June 12, 2019, the notified body responsible for EU certificates closed all open administrative and procedural non-conformities previously announced and fully reinstated our EU certificates to allow the resumption of sales throughout the EU.
+In February 2019, our marketing partner COSMOTEC filed a Japan's Pharmaceuticals and Medical Devices Act ("JPMDA") application for approval to market the RECELL System in Japan for the treatment of burns and other wounds.
 The JPMDA has accepted the application and review is expected to take nine months to a year.